CodyNicholson/Enodo_Project/Fixing Broken Packages.md

 6. Make sure files in App_Start are included

-7. Make sure files in Views/Results and Views/Survey are included
+7. Make sure files in Views/Results and Views/Survey are included.

+8. Make sure DTOS folder is included.